joshjhall/sidekiq-monitor/README.md

 ### Add basic auth to the sidekiq monitor

-This was borrowed/stole this idea from @Hunk13.
+This idea was borrowed/stolen from @Hunk13.
 Optionally add basic auth to the sidekiq monitor.
 This will only be enabled if both a username and password are set.

 `SIDEKIQ_USERNAME` = Username (e.g., `deckard`)